 Having a look at Chinese tradition and culture will help you understand how the world’s biggest population live.
 A helpful insight for marketers trying to integrate the massive Chinese market, and especially when it comes to digital marketing strategies.
-Indeed, with China’s large crowd of Internet users (642 million in 2014) and their tendency to share and comment everything they do online, content can quickly go viral.
+Indeed, with China’s large crowd of Internet users (642 million in 2014) and their tendency to share and comment on everything they do online, content can quickly go viral.
 This means a huge potential for content marketing, and the possibility to make serious business out of it.

 By understanding what is important to the Chinese population, we can get an idea of the topics which are heavily discussed online.
-Not so surprisingly, there are two markets which are gathering a lot of debate among Chinese consumers: the love and property markets.
+Not so surprisingly, there are two markets that are gathering a lot of debate among Chinese consumers: the love and property markets.
 Let’s look at a few buzzwords you should put on your watch list.

 Tradition: Chuántǒng 传统

 Chinese culture still relies a lot on tradition, even amongst young people who live in big cities.
 Some consumer choices are dictated by what they have learned from previous generations and they respect this heritage in everyday life.
-We can see some long-established customs in wedding ceremonies for example, with the Hóngbāo giving (these red enveloppes filled with money), the using of firecrackers or the bribes given to the bride’s family.
+We can see some long-established customs in wedding ceremonies for example, with the Hóngbāo giving (these red envelopes filled with money), the using of firecrackers, or the bribes given to the bride’s family.

 Modernity: Xiàndài xìng 现代性

-On the other hand, China’s rapid development and opening to the world has led to an increasing desire for modernity.
+On the other hand, China’s rapid development and opening to the world have led to an increasing desire for modernity.
 Western culture has quite a lot of impact on consumption habits nowadays, especially in cities such as Shanghai or Beijing.
 If we go back to the wedding market, we can see that Chinese consumers integrate this global influence in their choices: they tend to use the services of wedding planners and photographs or wear white dresses.

 This is important for foreign entrepreneurs who should showcase their difference in culture.